-The employees' tax deducted for an independent contractor whether calculated according to the deduction tables or a tax directive must reflect as PAYE.
+The employees' tax deducted for an independent contractor whether calculated according to the deduction tables or a tax directive must be reflected as PAYE.

-The remuneration must reflect under code 3616 on the IRP5/IT3(a) certificate.
+Reflect under code 3616 on the IRP5/IT3(a) certificate.

 13.3 DIRECTORS OF PRIVATE COMPANIES/MEMBERS OF CLOSE CORPORATIONS